Blake Shelton ‘Dancing With The Stars’ For Season 24? Why Gwen Stefani Reportedly Objects

-Dancing with the Stars (DWTS) surprises viewers each season by persuading the most unexpected celebrities to take the risk of learning to dance like the pros by teaming up with a real pro.
+Dancing With The Stars (DWTS) surprises viewers each season by persuading the most unexpected celebrities to take the risk of learning to dance like the pros by teaming up with a real pro.
 And while country superstar Blake Shelton doesn’t seem like a likely candidate for the 2017 spring season of DWTS because of his busy schedule, a new report claims that he’s one of the potential dancers to be cast on the show this season.
 As for how Blake’s gal pal Gwen Stefani feels about the situation, she is rumored to be opposed to the concept.

-Dancing with the Stars will return to TV screens this spring, with famed pro Cheryl Burke reportedly ready for the show to start.
-Although it has not yet been confirmed that Burke will be cast as one of the professional dancers for the spring 2017 season of Dancing with the Stars, according to the International Business Times, she teased Season 24 during her appearance on the red carpet for the People’s Choice Awards.
+Dancing With the Stars will return to TV screens this spring, with famed pro Cheryl Burke reportedly ready for the show to start.
+Although it has not yet been confirmed that Burke will be cast as one of the professional dancers for the spring 2017 season of Dancing With The Stars, according to the International Business Times, she teased Season 24 during her appearance on the red carpet for the People’s Choice Awards.

-Cheryl shared that she views herself as “blessed” to have played a role on Dancing with The Stars for 19 seasons, viewing the renewal of the show as “great news,” according to the media outlet.
+Cheryl shared that she views herself as “blessed” to have played a role in Dancing With The Stars for 19 seasons, viewing the renewal of the show as “great news,” according to the media outlet.
 She also revealed her favorite DWTS routine, which was her Season 2 freestyle “Save a Horse, Ride a Cowboy” with her partner at the time, Drew Lachey.
-As for whom the 32-year-old dancer envisions as her future DWTS partners, she listed two potential celebrities: actor Brad Pitt or country music king Blake Shelton.
+As for whom the 32-year-old dancer envisions for her future DWTS partners, she listed two potential celebrities, either actor Brad Pitt or country music king Blake Shelton.

 “[I] would love to partner up with Blake Shelton.
 I always say people that would never do it.”

-As for whether Shelton will polish up his dance shoes amid his romance with Gwen Stefani, Celeb Dirty Laundry cited insiders who claim that Gwen isn’t a fan of having Blake go on Dancing with the Stars.
+As to whether Shelton will polish up his dance shoes amid his romance with Gwen Stefani, Celeb Dirty Laundry cited insiders who claim that Gwen isn’t a fan of having Blake go on Dancing With The Stars.

-As for why Stefani would object to having Shelton sign up to appear on the show, sources claim that it has to do with Gwen’s alleged views on the reality TV competition.
+As to why Stefani would object to having Shelton sign up to appear on the show, the sources claim that it has to do with Gwen’s alleged views on the reality TV competition.

 “Insiders say that Gwen is obsessed with her A-list status in the celebrity world.
 She doesn’t want to see her boyfriend downgraded by participating on [DWTS].”